About Keto and Thyroid

 Not necessarily.
 If done the right way a ketogenic diet can be very beneficial.

-One of the ways the ketogenic diet really helps is by eliminating allergens.
 That’s why it is always better to do Keto Paleo!
 (Read HERE all about it if you are new to the concept!)

 In closing I know that addressing your thyroid problems might seem daunting, but there are very effective ways to actually heal it, together with your whole endocrine system.